lorenzofavaro/machine-learning/README.md

 ## Setup
 - Clone repository
-- Create a virtual environment (or multiple if you prefer) and activate it
+- Create a virtual environment and activate it
 - Install all the required libraries (you find the `requirements.txt` for each section) through `pip install -r requirements.txt`
 - Open and launch any notebook